dallasbrittany/news-crawler/README.md

 # news-crawler

-Very simple usage of `fundus` for news crawling.
-If it ends up being helpful, maybe it'll get expanded later.
+Uses `fundus` for news crawling and includes a CLI mode as well as an API mode.

 - The `examples` folder contains examples from the `fundus` `README`.
 - The `crawlers` folder contains custom search classes that can be used from `main.py`.